 - help people reduce the risk of cardiovascular disease

 - support local organisations and workplaces with training, advice and resources around health and wellbeing promotion.

-March 2014′s Livewell Programme is available to download here and most sessions don’t need to be booked so people can just turn up at the venue.
+April 2014′s Livewell Programme is available to download here and most sessions don’t need to be booked so people can just turn up at the venue.
 For further information call 0151 630 8383 or visit their website www.wirralct.nhs.uk

 Wiser Solutions operates community projects from the former Glass Barrel pub in Market Street, Birkenhead.
 Their focus is helping people gain skills which will increase their income and help improve the quality of life for local people.

 They will be running low cost training sessions and regular community clubs from February onwards.
 One will be a weekly club where people can learn facepainting from a qualified professional face painter.
 Other clubs and workshops include computer skills training, photography, cycle maintenance, first aid and health and safety.
 There will be a modest charge to cover expenses.

 They are currently taking bookings for the Facepainting Club, which will start mid-February.
 They anticipate this will be very popular and spaces are limited, so book early to avoid disappointment.
 The face painting sessions will be led by a friendly, qualified Make Up Artist and professional face painter.
 She is happy to teach people with no experience and also people who have some experience and want to practice their skills.
 It will be £10 – £12.50 per week including all materials needed and complementary refreshments.
 Sessions will last 1 hour each week and will be geared towards people wanting to learn face painting and practice their skills.
 For people wanting to set up a business in facepainting, Wiser Solutions expect to run half day and full day workshops.